benjifs/serverless-indieauth/README.md

 <link rel="token_endpoint" href="https://auth.example.com/token">
 ```

-Where `auth.example.com` is your Netlify Site ID or [custom domain](https://docs.netlify.com/manage/domains/get-started-with-domains/) if you are using
+Where `auth.example.com` is the domain where your site gets deployed to, whether
+a Netlify subdomain (default) or [custom domain](https://docs.netlify.com/manage/domains/get-started-with-domains/)
-one.
+if you are using one.

 By default, this project sets up the following endpoints at the following routes: